Researcher captures striking Antarctic video of minke whale

 "Baleen whales are an important part of the ecosystem, but they're grossly understudied," she said.

 The conventional thinking has been that minke whales mainly chase krill, Eisert said.
-But she couldn't see any krill where the whales were swimming.
+But she couldn't see any krill where the whales were swimming, so she thinks they may have been chasing small schools of fish.

+She hopes they will be able to find out more about what the whales eat after taking a tiny amount of skin and blubber from the minke whales using a modified tranquilizer gun.

+Eisert and her team got their footage after being dropped by helicopter on sea ice not far from two research stations, New Zealand's Scott Base and the American base McMurdo Station.
+The U.S. Coast Guard icebreaker Polar Star had earlier cut a channel through the ice to allow the stations to be resupplied, which Eisert said also provided a kind of highway for the whales.

 More like this story